Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Abstract

 \section{Abstract}

-Given two planar graphs that are defined on the same set of vertices, \emph{a RAC simultaneous drawing} is one in which each graph is drawn planar, there are no edge overlaps and the crossings between the two graphs form right angles.
-The geometric version restricts the problem to straight-line drawings.
-It is known, however, that there exists a wheel and a matching which do not admit a geometric RAC simultaneous drawing.
+Given two planar graphs that are defined on the same set of vertices, a \emph{RAC simultaneous drawing} is a drawing of the two graphs where each graph is drawn planar, no two edges overlap, and edges of one graph can cross edges of the other graph only at right angles.
+In the geometric version of the problem, vertices are drawn as points and edges as straight-line segments.
+It is known, however, that even pairs of very simple classes of planar graphs (such as wheels and matchings) do not always admit a geometric RAC simultaneous drawing.

-In order to enlarge the class of graphs that admit RAC simultaneous drawings, we allow bends in the resulting drawings.
-We prove that two planar graphs always admit a RAC simultaneous drawing with six bends per edge each, in quadratic area.
-For more restricted classes of planar graphs (i.e., matchings, paths, cycles, outerplanar graphs and subhamiltonian graphs), we manage to significantly reduce the required number of bends per edge, while keeping the area quadratic.
+In order to enlarge the class of graphs that admit RAC simultaneous drawings, we allow edges to have bends.
+We prove that any pair of planar graphs admits a RAC simultaneous drawing with at most six bends per edge.
+For more restricted classes of planar graphs (e.g., matchings, paths, cycles, outerplanar graphs, and subhamiltonian graphs), we significantly reduce the required number of bends per edge.
+All our drawings use quadratic area.